 v23-24.
-Paul goes on to remind his readers that all people are rebels in the sight of God; we have all built our house on sand and await its destruction, "all have sinned and fall short of the glory of God."
-Yet, the equality of our condemnation images the equality of our justification.
-All (those who believe in Christ), whether they be Jewish believers under the law, or Gentile believers outside the law, can eternally share in the gift of a perfect righteous status in the sight of God through the sacrificial work of Christ on the cross.
+Paul goes on to remind his readers that all people are rebels in the sight of God; we have all built our house on sand and await its destruction - "all have sinned and fall short of the glory of God."
+Yet, the equality of our condemnation images the equality of our being set right with God ("justified").
+All those who believe in Christ, whether they are believers who are committed to the Mosaic law, or Gentile believers who live quite apart from the Mosaic law, can eternally share in the gift of perfect right-standing before God, with all its attendant blessings, and this on the basis of Christ's sacrificial work on the cross.

 v25-26.
-Awarding the sinner right-standing before God, apart from their own righteousness, seems to undermine justice.
-Yet, justice is satisfied in the sacrificial death of Christ (a propitiatory sacrifice, a sacrifice which diverts the wrath of God from the sinner to the sacrifice).
+Awarding the sinner right-standing before God and blessing them for eternity, apart from their own righteousness, seems to undermine justice.
+Yet, justice is satisfied in the sacrificial death of Christ (a propitiatory sacrifice, ie., a sacrifice which diverts the wrath of God from the sinner to the sacrifice).
 God is a just God, and justice demands that sin is dealt with.
 Rather than deal with it in us, in a gracious act of kindness, God deals with it in Christ.
 Sin was punished in the person of Jesus who became the believing sinner's substitute.
 Therefore, God can justly approve the sinner who rests on the "faithfulness of Jesus" (his substitutionary sacrifice "in his blood").

 The Baby Boomers have come of age and this was celebrated in the election, some years ago, of the first Baby Boomer US president, Bill Clinton.
 Strictly speaking, Baby Boomers were born between 1946 and 1964.
 They are the children of the prosperous post-war era, and today they are getting ready to retire.
 As a group, they are indulged; they were given all they wanted as children.
 They are individuals, highly educated, more refined than the "between the wars" children, wary of authority and form for form sake, into social justice and environmentalism.
 They are attention-seeks who like their ego stroked.
 They like to be seen as unique.
 Philosophically they are of a liberal humanist mould - egalitarian, but increasingly wary of scientific rationalism.
 They are no longer sure that the world can be understood and controlled by the application of rational thought.